-- No SBO or crewmember may exceed 12 hours of duty in a 24-hour period. - Accommodations must be provided for all SBO and crewmembers if the small boat is operated more than 12 hours in a 24-hour period, unless the crew is put ashore and the small boat is provided with a new crew.
-Accommodations must be adequate to provide for effective rest period, and the personnel capacity of the accommodations must be stated in the SBOM. - All persons who are assigned as operator or crew must be provided a minimum of 10 hours of rest in any 24-hour period; - The hours of rest may be divided into no more than two periods, one of which is at least 6 hours in length. - The requirements for rest periods in b) and c) above need not be maintained in the case of an emergency or other overriding operational conditions. - Notwithstanding the provisions of b) and c) above, the minimum period of 10 hours may be reduced to not less than 6 consecutive hours provided that any such reduction is not extend beyond two days and not less than 77 hours of rest are provided each seven-day period.
+- A. No SBO or crewmember may exceed 12 hours of watch standing in a 24-hour period. - B. Accommodations must be provided for all SBO and crewmembers if the small boat is operated more than 12 hours in a 24-hour period, unless the crew is put ashore and the small boat is provided with a new crew.
+Accommodations must be adequate to provide for effective rest period, and the personnel capacity of the accommodations must be stated in the SBOM. - C. All persons who are assigned as operator or crew must be provided a minimum of 10 hours of rest in any 24-hour period; - D. The hours of rest may be divided into no more than two periods, one of which is at least 6 hours in length. - E. The requirements for rest periods in B) and C) above need not be maintained in the case of an emergency or other overriding operational conditions.

-Other requirements when applicable:
+c) Other requirements when applicable: